 Get into the great outdoors and keep the kids busy at one of these awesome parks in Singapore… picnic spots, green spaces and so much more!

-While it might sometimes feel as though we are living in an urban jungle, when you look beyond the condos and shopping malls, there’s still plenty of green space in neighbourhoods all over Singapore: it’s not called the Garden City for nothing!
+While it might sometimes feel as though we are living in an urban jungle when you look beyond the condos and shopping malls, there’s still plenty of green space in neighbourhoods all over Singapore: it’s not called the Garden City for nothing!
 Time in the great outdoors for us means pram-friendly walks, awesome playgrounds, packing picnics and enjoying time in the prettiest parks in Singapore.
-So behold: a complete guide to the best parks for kids in Singapore – from awesome family days out, to top picnic spots, pretty gardens, and even the parks with the best playgrounds for kids.
+So behold: a complete guide to the best parks and playgrounds for kids in Singapore – from awesome family days out to top picnic spots, pretty gardens, and even the parks with water play!

 An oldie (since 1859!) but a goldie, the Singapore Botanic Gardens is a must for nature-loving kids.
 Not only is it home to an array of stunning plant life, but it also has fascinating animals, too!
-Pack your munchies and lay back for a soothing evening of classical music or jazz at the Shaw Symphony Stage, movie screenings over at Swan Lake or, stroll through the Jacob Ballas Children’s Garden for the water play and fabulous treehouse with slides after your picnic feast.
+Pack your munchies and lay back for a soothing evening of classical music or jazz at the Shaw Symphony Stage, movie screenings over at Swan Lake or stroll through the Jacob Ballas Children’s Garden for the fabulous treehouse with slides after your picnic feast.

 Singapore Botanic Gardens, 1 Cluny Road, Singapore 259569